-You can start strengthening your weakest soft skills by simply reading a book on the topic or taking a free online course and then putting what you’ve learned into practice.
-You will also learn soft skills as you work with others, whether in IT or job.
+You can start strengthening your weakest professional skills by simply reading a book on the topic or taking a free online course and then putting what you’ve learned into practice.
+You will also learn professional skills as you work with others, whether in IT or job.

 3. Willingness to Learn

 Due to the constantly changing nature of technology, IT pros must be lifelong learners.
 Often, they develop a passion for learning after committing to consistently grow their skill set.
 This commitment isn’t always easy in the beginning.